redbadger/awesome-badger/davidlaban/wasmcloud-impressions/README.md

 ## wasmcloud

-my instinct is always to live in the root of a git repo, so when following along with https://github.com/wasmcloud/examples/tree/main/echo, I did `wasmcloud -m echo/manifest.yaml`.
-When I got to the point where you
+My instinct is always to live in the root of a git repo, so when following along with https://github.com/wasmcloud/examples/tree/main/echo, I did `wasmcloud -m echo/manifest.yaml`.
+This caused wasmcloud to try resolving .wasm filenames in the root of the repo rather than in the echo dir.
+It would be much cleaner for imports to be relative to the manifest file rather than wasmcloud's `$PWD`.

+- [ ] This probably isn't a very difficult fix.
+I should open an issue or make a PR at some point.

 ## docker-compose